jyuwaaw/Low_Power_Accelerator_Design_based_on_Neural_Network_Error_Resilience/README.md

 - **Timing Slack**: Static timing analysis must guarantee correctness for the worst-case path (i.e., maximum delay).
 But many real input patterns do not trigger that path.
 - **Bit Flips & Delay**: In an 8-bit multiplier, large or high-bit flips often cause longer computation delays.
 If the input data sequence is re-ordered to minimize drastic bit-position changes, the *actual* delays become lower or shorter more often.
-- **Reduced Operating Voltage**: Once most operations avoid the high-delay scenario, we can safely lower the supply voltage or clock period.
+- **Dynamic Voltage/Frequency Scaling(DVFS)**: Once most operations avoid the high-delay scenario, we can safely lower the supply voltage or clock period.
 Due to the DNN’s inherent fault tolerance, occasional timing violations won’t drastically degrade accuracy.

 ## 3. Methodology